|New Version 6.0!

 precision types to do matrix calculations.

-- Data manipulation: Sort and filter data, process
+- Data munging: Sort and filter data, process

 missing values, remove outliers, etc. Supports .NET data binding.